tiozo/FCJ-AWS-Study/SAGA Pattern/Overview.md

 #### Approaches
 1. **Choreography**: Each services emits events that other services consume to trigger the next step.
 It is decentralized and event-driven.
-2. **Orchestration**: A central orchestrator coordinates the sequence of steps and manages
+2. **Orchestration**: A central orchestrator coordinates the sequence of steps and manages compensations.
+It is more centralized and easier to reason about.